Tyson Fury: Fury vs. Chisora III

 On 20 October 2022, it was announced that Fury would return from his short-lived retirement to defend his WBC title against Derek Chisora in a trilogy bout on 3 December at Tottenham Hotspur Stadium in London, live on BT Sport Box Office.

 On the night of the fight, Fury defeated Chisora via 10th-round TKO in front of a crowd of 60,000 fans, in a dominant performance.
 After the fight, Fury called on fellow undefeated heavyweight champion Oleksandr Usyk, who was seated ringside at the Tottenham Hotspur Stadium, to join him between the ropes.
-Usyk obliged, stepping up to the ropes before facing a barrage of abuse from Fury, who indicated his preference to face Usyk as his next opponent.
-Fury suggested that if the Usyk fight could not be made next for whatever reason, he would be happy to face WBO interim champion Joe Joyce, who had also joined Fury and Usyk ringside post-fight.
+Fury indicated his preference to face Usyk as his next opponent to determine the undisputed heavyweight champion.
+Fury added he would be happy to face WBO interim champion Joe Joyce, who had also joined Fury and Usyk ringside post-fight.

+Fury vs. Ngannou

+Fury faced former UFC heavyweight champion Francis Ngannou in Riyadh, Saudi Arabia on 28 October 2023, in what was Ngannou's professional boxing debut.
+WBC officials confirmed the fight would be ten rounds and count as an official bout, although Fury's title would not be at stake.

+Fury entered the fight as a 14–1 favourite, but he was knocked down in the third round.
+He went on to win the bout via controversial split decision.
+One judge scored the bout 95–94 to Ngannou, while the other two judges had it 96–93 and 95–94 in Fury's favour.
+According to CompuBox, Fury outlanded Ngannou 71 to 59 in total punches, while Ngannou outlanded Fury 37 to 32 in power punches.
+When asked in his in-ring interview about the fight, Fury said "[Ngannou] is a lot better of a boxer than we thought he'd be.
+He's a very awkward man, and he's a good puncher, and I respect him a lot. [...]
+I don't know how close [the fight] was, but I got the win and that's what it is."
+Oleksandr Usyk, who was in attendance, then entered the ring and faced off with Fury to promote their scheduled bout for the undisputed heavyweight championship.